ism-dme/lm-vs/documentation/lilypond.md

 # Introduction / Objectives

+# Representation of Readings

+The differences between an example and the version it is based on are encoded as *choices* in the LilyPond input files.
+From there various representations are possible, although initially they are not initially used in the digital edition.
+In addition to the colour coding (grey) of editorial emendations different colours may be used at some point in the future to indicate the reading state of the currently viewed example, to either highlight a reading as a modification or to show the text of the original example in-place.

+More details about this will be added when the edition makes use of this feature.
+Detailed documentation about these matters can be found in the “LilyPond” manual in the same directory.

+This is just a copy from the other documentation file to keep it on the “stack”.

+---

 The music examples for the digital edition of Leopold Mozart's Violin School are encoded and engraved with [GNU LilyPond](http://lilypond.org) using a number of assisting technology which will be described in more detail in this document.